 Downtown hosts several wonderful festivals each year!

 Thirsty Orange Brew Extravaganza!
-The annual craft beer festival, held each year in April, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
+The annual craft beer festival, held August 28, 2021, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
 Ranked as one of the Top 5 Beer Festivals in the country by Beer Yeti, attendees will get to taste some of the best craft beers being poured this year.
 Proceeds from the festival will benefit Trout Unlimited.

-The Blue Plum Festival of music and art is always the first weekend in June.
+The Blue Plum Festival of music and art is always the first weekend in June (returning 2022).
 Musicians have been announced, on both free and ticketed stages.
 Surprisingly, it’s not a festival about a fruit.
 The name, Blue Plum Festival, is in honor of the 1800’s rural post office serving an area in East Tennessee that would become known as Johnson City.

+Join us at Little Chicago Festival!
 The Little Chicago Downtown is an annual Music & Arts Festival that debuted in 2016, fueled by the Downtown Merchants Association and an enthusiastic group of volunteers who have a heart for Downtown Johnson City.
-Our region has a rich heritage in music, arts and food, and the Little Chicago Downtown Arts & Music Festival is a great opportunity to bring the community together, celebrating what makes our downtown awesome!
+Our region has a rich heritage in music, arts, and food, and the Little Chicago Downtown Arts & Music Festival is a great opportunity to bring the community together, celebrating what makes our downtown awesome!

 First and foremost, our goal with the Little Chicago Downtown Music & Arts Festival is to provide a free festival for our community to enjoy.
 Our vision is to see the streets of Downtown Johnson City filled with families enjoying fantastic regional music, fine arts and crafts, and the best in local and regional foods.
 We encourage everyone to stop in and shop at any of the wonderful downtown businesses while strolling through and enjoying the festive atmosphere.
 For more information, please visit us at www.littlechicagofestival.com.

-Meet the Mountains is our newest festival, with a mission too enrich the region’s quality of life, health, and well-being by increasing awareness and use of our outdoor recreation resources.
+Meet the Mountains will be held August 20-22, 2021 with a mission to enrich the region’s quality of life, health, and well-being by increasing awareness and use of our outdoor recreation resources.
 The base camp for the event will be Founders Park.

 Umjoa, our unity festival, will come back in 2021, bigger and better than ever!
 It attracts over 30,000 people and showcases great food, merchandise vendors, information booths, wonderful music, medical screening, and fun games for everyone.
-A children’s park and entertainment is provided for young children.
+A children’s park and entertainment are provided for young children.
 No entry fee is required, but donations are always welcomed.
 Festival website.

-Plus, check out our First Friday and Founders After 5 pages, for even more events that occur downtown.
+Plus, check out our First Friday and Fridays After 5 pages, for even more events that occur downtown.